igoforth/ting_dog/README.md

 - Subdomain-based routing for different actions
 - Image caching and compression
 - Rate limiting to prevent abuse
-- Daily scheduled task to generate new images
+- Task scheduled twice hourly to generate a new image

 ## Setup